sanjaygunda13/advinow/README.md

 **Step 5: Configure Database Connection**

-Open the `alembic.ini` file and find the `sqlalchemy.url` variable.
+Open the `alembic.ini` file in the app folder and find the `sqlalchemy.url` variable.
 Assign the following value to the variable (without quotes):

 ```
-sqlite:///./test.db
+sqlite:///./diagnosis.db
 ```

 **Step 6: Create Database Migration**